stijn-dejongh/lovecraft_public_domain/raw_converts/hwb.md

   Hesitantly Yalden stated his unfortunate mission and asked advice; weaving into his discourse the type of flattery which seemed to him most discreet.
-Then, with anxiety, he awaited the oracle&rsquo;s response.
-Having tidily finished Its food, Oorn raised three small reddish eyes to Yalden and uttered certain words in a tone of vast decisiveness:   &ldquo;Gumay ere hfotuol leheht teg.&rdquo;   After this It vanished suddenly in a cloud of pink smoke which seemed to issue from behind the curtain where the acolytes were.
-The acolytes then came forth from their hiding-place and spoke to Yalden, saying: &ldquo;Since you have pleased the deity with your concise statement of a very deplorable state of affairs, we are honored by interpreting its directions.
-The aphorism you heard signifies no less than the equally mystic phrase &lsquo;Go thou unto thy destination&rsquo; or more properly speaking, you are to slay the monster-wizard Anathas, and replenish the treasury with its fabled hoard.&rdquo;
+Then, with anxiety, he awaited the oracle's response.
+Having tidily finished Its food, Oorn raised three small reddish eyes to Yalden and uttered certain words in a tone of vast decisiveness:    "Gumay ere hfotuol leheht teg. "   After this It vanished suddenly in a cloud of pink smoke which seemed to issue from behind the curtain where the acolytes were.
+The acolytes then came forth from their hiding-place and spoke to Yalden, saying:  "Since you have pleased the deity with your concise statement of a very deplorable state of affairs, we are honored by interpreting its directions.
+The aphorism you heard signifies no less than the equally mystic phrase &lsquo;Go thou unto thy destination' or more properly speaking, you are to slay the monster-wizard Anathas, and replenish the treasury with its fabled hoard. "

   With this Yalden was dismissed from the temple.
 It may not be said in veracity that he was fearless, for in truth, he was openly afraid of the monster Anathas, as were all the